jdemuynke/jdemuynke.github.io/researchtopics/room_acoustics.md

 Fortunately, the Universidad de Barcelona decrees a list of notions that have to be taught to the students, besides the fact that a colleague of mine was already teaching Acoustics the year before.

-After a moment of reflexion I thought that I should find the correct balance between classes of pure physics, which some students may be reluctant to, and classes more fancy and real-life oriented like psychoacoustics, room acoustics and musical acoustics.
+After a moment of reflexion I thought that I should find the correct balance between classes of pure physics, which some students may be reluctant to, and classes more fancy and real-life oriented like psychoacoutics, room acoustics and musical acoustics.

 And that, in order to stimulate them, should come with the accompanying message: "room acoustics is pretty cool right? it is indeed, but to understand the principles underlying it you have to get your hands dirty.
 No pain no gain!"